 Was a conversion used from ppm in food or water to a mg/body weight dose?

-If so, explain: No
+If so, explain: No, the doses provided are author-provided.

 If an inhalation study in animals, list the conversion factors used in determining human equivalent dose: